DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/ABN/ABN-lookup-and-validation.md

 - **Related information** can be used to view the customer(s) and/or vendor(s) that have the ABN allocated.
 - Select applicable record(s) and select **Mark as reviewed** to update their reviewed status.
 - **Run update** can be used to run the web service to update ABNs with current data from the Australian Business Register.
+- **Change history** can be used to view changes made in D365 for each ABN.